YodaheaD/Personal-Website/README.md

-## Data repository for Azure Tables
+## NextJS Website Boilerplate
 ### By: Yoda Daniel

-### This application is part of a project to create a full-stack app with Azure Tables.
+### This application is a boilerplate for a NextJS project.

-- The backend consists of an Express api configured with a local Azure Table storage.

-- This app, is the frontend side.
-Designed to do things like view, graph, or delete data within the Azure Table storage.

 ### Tools used on Frontend: